 Sampling tube, for taking samples from bottles or small containers.

-C-2.2.1.1 Sampling bottle or can, consists of a weighed glass or metal container with removable stopper or top to which is attached a light chain (see Fig. 1).
+C-2.2.1.1 Sampling bottle or can

+Consists of a weighed glass or metal container with removable stopper or top to which is attached a light chain (see Fig. 1).
 The bottle or the can is fastened to a suitable pole.
 For taking a sample, the bottle or the can is lowered into the tank to the required depth and the stopper is then removed by means of the chain.

-Fig. 1 Sampling Bottle Or Can
+Fig. 1 Sampling Bottle or Can

+C-2.2.1.2 Sampling tube

-C-2.2.1.2 Sampling tube, made of metal or thick glass is 20 mm to 40 mm in diameter and 400 mm to 800 mm in length (see Fig. 2).
+Made of metal or thick glass is 20 mm to 40 mm in diameter and 400 mm to 800 mm in length (see Fig. 2).
 The upper and lower ends are conical and reach 5 mm to 10 mm diameter at the narrow ends.
 Handling is facilitated by two rings at the upper end.

 NOTE — For small containers, the size of the sampling tube may be altered suitably.